Crafters Pizza and Drafthouse Serves Distinctive Pies and More

 “The idea is, you tell me about your trip and the food items you loved,” Hall says.
 “I look at their menu and am inspired by your travels.”

-Also, if a customer brings a bumper sticker back from a brewery or restaurant and sticks it up in the men’s restroom, Crafters will buy that customer dinner.
+Also, if a customer brings a bumper sticker, like those Car Bumper Stickers, back from a brewery or restaurant and sticks it up in the men’s restroom, Crafters will buy that customer dinner.

 “It’s another fun way to talk about food, beer and travel,” Hall says.
 “We explore the world through food.”